chondrites

 In other words:

-It should be noted that many meteorites are simply classified as type-3’s, in which case we laymen don’t know whether the meteorite in question is a 3.01 (really primitive!) or a 3.9 (less primitive).
+Many meteorites are simply classified as “3,” in which case we laymen don’t know whether the meteorite in question is a 3.01 (really primitive!) or a 3.9 (less primitive).
 Type “3” stones can be anything in that range.
+Sometimes, analyses contain enough data to tell.

-“Ordinary” chondrites are more common than most others, and include H, L, LL, and HH chondrites.
-It’s important to remember that they include some of the least altered types of meteorites.
+“Ordinary” chondrites are more common than most others, and include H, L, LL, and arguably HH chondrites.
+It’s important to remember that these “common” classes still include some of the least altered — and thus most interesting — types of meteorites.

-Carbonaceous chondrites are the most-studied meteorites because they often contain complex organic molecules — necessary for the formation of life.
+Carbonaceous chondrites are the most-studied meteorites because they often contain evidence of water and complex organic molecules — stuff necessary for the formation of life.
 It has been hypothesized that these meteorites may have ‘seeded’ earth with the compounds required to create the most primitive organisms.

-Other types of chondrites unclude R, CH, CB, K, and a few others.
+Other types of chondrites include R, CH, CB, K, EH, EL, and others.

-Current science suggests that these off chondrites are samples from different parent bodies — rocks that formed in different regions of the solar system, as they are chemically and/or isotopically distinct from other meteorites.
+Current science suggests that these chondrites are samples from different parent bodies — rocks that formed in different regions of the Solar System, as they are chemically and/or isotopically distinct from other meteorites.
 These classes account for no more than a percent or two of all recovered meteorites and are extremely rare and of relatively high scientific importance.